Do you want that for your Blog too?

 With this feature, you can set an autoresponder to send a notification based on your specific interest.
 This can 2 minutes after subscribing or 24 hours.
-You can simply click on enable drip and set the time and content of your notifiction to be sent.
+You can simply click on enable drip and set the time and content of your notification to be sent.

-In case you ever want to get away from them but don’t want loose your subscribers, you can also get the list as a CSV to export.
-Their pricing is also not very high and as a beginner, you can use their forever free plan.
+In case you ever want to get away from them but don’t want lose your subscribers, you can also get the list as a CSV to export.
+Their pricing is also not very high, and as a beginner, you can use their forever free plan.

 A dedicated plugin makes integration seamless.
-For HTTPs users, the configuration is really simple.
+For HTTPs users, the configuration is straightforward.

 Go ahead and try PushEngage because Every day passing is an opportunity passing.

 OneSignal is an Alternative you probably would have heard of, But one signal is not recommended for business websites as they sell users’ information.

 I am waiting for your comment below.
 Share your experience with push notifications with me.